About Cacao

 Lets have a deeper look what is so special about

-Please be aware, that this information is for educational purposes only and should not be considered a substitute for professional medical advice.
-Always consult a healthcare provider before making dietary changes
+IMPORTANT: Please be aware, that this information is for educational purposes only and should not be considered a substitute for professional medical advice.
+If you have heart problems, need to take strong medications or are pregnant - read more about it here

 What is Ceremonial Cacao?